agentuser007/country/README.md

 npm test
 ```

 Tests are written using Jest and Supertest.
-Make sure the server is running before running the tests.

 ## Deployment